Western Digital 'My Cloud' Devices Have a Hardcoded Backdoor - Slashdot

 That's a bunch of speculation, and hopefully WD isn't that stupid.

-Jagger said it best (Score:2)
+Jagger said it best (Score:3)

 needs new name (Score:2)